 Food and drinks: pack some BBQ and picnic foods as there are several open firepits along the lake.
 Alternatively, eat at one of the restaurants: Restaurant Bergstübli (also offers picnic baskets), Restaurant am Oeschinensee, Berghaus Arva (grilled cheese sandwiches, barbecue area), Restaurant Sennhütte (Swiss food with a view), Alphüsi by Berghotel Oeschinensee (food trucks with simple snacks)

-Views: From the Oeschinen station, you will see the Oeschinen Lake valley basin with the Blüemlisalphorn, Fründenhorn, and Dolderhorn.
+Views: We have scoured the area for the best vistas to include in our Oeschinen Lake guide.
+From the Oeschinen station, you will see the Oeschinen Lake valley basin with the Blüemlisalphorn, Fründenhorn, and Dolderhorn.
 Across the valley, views extend from Kandersteg to the Wildstrubel and Lohner mountains.

 Weather: consult search.ch for the weather at Lake Oeschinen

-Interesting fact: Oeschinen Lake is the western gateway to the Jungfrau Aletsch UNESCO World Heritage site.
+Finally, an interesting fact courtesy of your ultimate Oeschinen Lake guide: Did you know that Oeschinen Lake is the western gateway to the Jungfrau Aletsch UNESCO World Heritage site?

 Add comment